actions-marketplace-validations/studroid_label-pr-or-issue-action/README.md

 ### Labeling on behalf of a different user

 By default, this will use the [automatic GitHub token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) that's provided to the workflow.
 This means the approval will come from the "github-actions" bot user.
-Make sure you enable the `pull-requests: write` permission in your workflow.
+Make sure you enable the `issues: write` permission in your workflow.

 To approve the pull request as a different user, pass a GitHub Personal Access Token into the `github-token` input.
 In order to approve the pull request, the token needs the `repo` scope enabled.